Skip to content

 1 / 1

-The company has achieved 100% traceability to plantation for all company-owned palm oil mills across its global operations based on the set criteria published on its website.
-An additional point has been awarded as a number of company mills have obtained RSPO Identity Preserved certification.
+The company has achieved 100% traceability to the plantation level for all company-owned palm oil mills.
+Also, many of the company mills have obtained RSPO Identity Preserved certification.

 +